 Most states have passed laws that limit telephone use while behind the wheel.
-They either have a hands-free ban in place for all drivers or have a law that applies to some drivers or when a driver is in a certain situation.
-Most states also have laws against texting and driving.
+They either have a hands-free ban in place for all drivers or have a law that applies to some drivers or when a driver is in a certain location or situation.
+The majority of the states also have laws against texting and driving.

 The goal of enacting all of these laws is to help drivers remain focused on the road when they are behind the wheel.
 Texting or dialing the phone can cause physical, mental, and visual distractions.
 It takes the driver’s hands, eyes, and mind off the road.
 Read on to learn what states are hands-free.